robmasocco/AOS-TAG/ideas.md

 - Max number of active instances (configurable at insertion).
 - Max message size (4 KB) (read-only).

+# CHAR DEVICE DRIVER
+## OPEN
+Nop.

+## CLOSE
+Nop.

+## READ

 # DEVICE FILES
+A char device driver is required for these, maybe more than one or some minor-based behaviour.
 ## STATUS
 As requested, line-by-line status report.
+Located in /dev.

 ## SYSTEM CALLS
 Wanna expose system call numbers as a device file, to be able to access it dynamically from userland?